 Congratulations!
 Your book is done.
 The hours of research and writing are finished and your book is ready to be published for your readers to find and enjoy.

-One of the best ways you can easily reach new readers for your book is by publishing as an ebook through online book retailers such as Amazon (Kindle) and Barnes and Noble (Nook).
+One of the best ways you can easily reach new readers for your book is by publishing it as an eBook through online book retailers such as Amazon (Kindle) and Barnes and Noble (Nook).

-An ebook format is the type of file your book is in when it goes to an online book retailer to be sold and read electronically.
-There is a huge range of ebook formats you could potentially use, from the very simple .TXT that is a book full of text only, to ebook formats that have hyperlinks built in, multimedia capabilities, and more to help enhance your electronic reading experience.
+An eBook format is the type of file your book is in when it goes to an online book retailer to be sold and read electronically.
+There is a huge range of eBook formats you could potentially use, from the very simple .TXT which is a book full of text only, to eBook formats that have hyperlinks built in, multimedia capabilities, and more to help enhance your electronic reading experience.

-After you consider the word and image content in your book, picture how you want your Ebook to appear when it is read electronically from someone’s phone or from an Ereader.
+After you consider the word and image content in your book, picture how you want your eBook to appear when it is read electronically from someone’s phone or an e-reader.
 Is it important that the pages look identical to how it is printed on paper?
-Or do you see your Ebook working better on an Ereading device where the format can flow to best fit the reader.
+Or do you see your eBook working better on an E-reading device where the format can flow to best fit the reader?

 Now you will need to determine whether your book will work best with a fixed or reflowable format.

 Understand the Difference Between a Fixed Format and a Reflowable Format

 An easy example of a fixed format is a PDF, where the document looks the same, with the same word and picture placing regardless of where you are reading it.
 It will always appear on a screen just as it would if it were printed.